Technologicat/mcpyrate/README.md

 # mcpyrate

 Third-generation macro expander for Python, after the pioneering [macropy](https://github.com/lihaoyi/macropy), and the compact, pythonic [mcpy](https://github.com/delapuente/mcpy).
+Builds on `mcpy`, with a similar explicit and compact approach, but with a lot of new features.

 Supports Python 3.6, 3.7, 3.8, and PyPy3.